eigenfoo/eigenfoo.github.io/content/_index.md

 </center>

-I'm a data scientist at [Flatiron Health](https://flatiron.com/), where I use machine learning on real-world data to accelerate cancer research.
+I'm a data scientist at [Flatiron Health](https://flatiron.com/), where I use machine learning on real-world patient data to accelerate cancer research.
 I like natural language processing, Bayesian modelling, open source software, donuts and coffee.

 I'm originally from Hong Kong, now based in New York.
 Previously, I worked for [Point72 Asset Management](https://www.point72.com) and